- Project name: Oracles Network

 - The Proof-of Authority system is not bullet proof.
 If the incentives are large enough, validators can still act maliciously even if their identities are known.

-Overall, we like this ICO for its flipping potential and are neutral on its long-term potential.
-Our thoughts on buying the coins for flipping and investing for the long term are as follows:
+Overall, we like this ICO for its short-term potential and are neutral on its long-term potential.
+Our thoughts of the tokens for short term and long term are as follows:

 Good.
 With the solid team and advisors, and the low hard cap considering it is a blockchain, we believe the project can sell out with unmet demand.